createwithrani/event-block/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily add event listing with an Add to Google Calendar button to your website.
+Easily add event listing with an Add to Calendar button to your website.

 == Description ==

 Sometimes you don't need _a whole event system plugin_ but just a way to add event listings to your website with a handy Add to Calendar link!
-This block let's you easily add event listings with names, date/time, an image, a small description, and a handy Add to Calendar link to add events to your Google Calendar.
+This block let's you easily add event listings with names, date/time, an image, a small description, and a handy Add to Calendar link to add events to your Calendar.

 == Installation ==